nbrownie1990/nbrownie1990/README.md

 - I gain experience in open source through the Hacktoberfest 2021 🍂 💻 and have written my <a href="https://dev.to/nbrownie1990/so-much-better-than-the-oktoberfest-first-steps-in-open-source-2k2e">first post</a> about it in the dev.to community :)
  !
 That is a great opportunity to learn 👯

-- Recently i am working on my fullstack-capstone-project "Jumble- the right place for your stuff" including Spring-Boot, React and PostgreSQL and learning new thing everyday.
+- I worked on my fullstack-capstone-project "Jumble- the right place for your stuff" including Spring-Boot, React and PostgreSQL and learning new things everyday.

 </div></td>
 </tr></table>